gwasylow/github-copilot-ai-coding-workshop/README.md

 - Team leads and architects exploring AI augmentation
 - DevOps and CI/CD professionals
 - Engineering managers looking to improve team efficiency
-- Dwarfs and sports stars
+- Software developers of all experience levels, dwarfs and sports stars

 ---